Everybody is born a Champion

 “After my diagnosis I met a Specialist Nurse, so I imagine that may have been my first encounter with Nerve Tumours UK, but I did not get to know the charity more until I realised my story could positively inspire others that they could be champions too.

 “I still have follow-up visits with the clinic once a year and meet various people raising awareness about the charity.
 Seeing other people raise awareness of NF makes me really excited about working with the charity as I hope I can raise more awareness too and encourage others to live their life to the fullest.
-Not many people have heard of NF1, especially in the Paralympics as my class tends to be predominantly people with Cerebral Palsy, so bringing NF1 to track and field is great, and I can’t wait to raise more awareness in Paris this summer.
+Not many people have heard of NF1, especially in the Paralympics as my class tends to be predominantly people with Cerebral Palsy, so bringing NF1 to track and field is great, and I can’t wait to raise more awareness in Glasgow this summer.
 My NF1 has allowed me to compete in para-athletics, travel the world and compete at global competitions.

 “A young person with NF reached out to me once, to say that they had been inspired by me to not give up.
 They had been struggling to ride their bike and because I had not let my NF defeat me in running, the young person wouldn't let it defeat them whilst cycling.

-“Knowing that I can inspire other people with NF, and help grow national awareness of what it means to have less visible impairments is incredible.
+“Knowing that I can inspire other people with NF, and help grow national awareness of what it means to have less visible impairments, is incredible.
 Having a less visible impairment myself, and performing at the Paralympics, provides a platform to build wider awareness of less recognised and less visible disabilities.
-It will hopefully inspire others, who may have previously felt their disability was unrecognised, to feel more seen, and that they can achieve.
-On May the 4th 2022, often coined as Star Wars Day, I was very privileged and honoured to receive an MBE for my services to Athletics.
-What more can we say: May the Force be with Thomas in the 2024 Paralympics in Paris!
-And before then, for the World Championships in Kobe in May.
-He will in fact be running his heats on World NF Day 17 May.
-Stay tuned this summer when Thomas will be raising the flag for Team GB and the Nerve Tumours UK Community.
+It will hopefully inspire others, who may have previously felt their disability was unrecognised, to feel more seen and that they can achieve.

 “Watching Usain Bolt win double Gold in the 2008 Olympics was a huge inspiration.
 After I watched him run in 2012, I was inspired to join my local athletics club.
 I idolise Usain and aspire to achieve what my hero has.
 A day after Tokyo, I woke up with phone calls and texts to see he had tweeted me.
 That was a magical moment!”